-The “what if?” opening immediately engages the reader and at the same time tells us that the writer aspires to a career in the healthcare sector.
+The “what if?” opening immediately engages the reader.
+At the same time, we understand that the writer aspires to a career in the healthcare sector.
 We do not have to wait to discover the theme of the essay; it’s right there in the first sentence.

-As the essay continues, she continues to build her case for admission by linking her prior work and education to their relevance to the public health field.
-She writes about relevant coursework she has taken, followed immediately by a succinct discussion of her field work experience.
-She doesn’t simply list what she did; she goes deeper, discussing what she learned and how these experiences and insights have solidified her commitment to earning the MPH degree.
+As the essay continues, she builds her case for admission by linking her prior work and education to their relevance to the public health field.
+She writes about relevant coursework she has taken and follows that immediately with a succinct discussion of her fieldwork experience.
+Notice that she doesn’t merely list what she did; she goes deeper, discussing what she learned and how these experiences and insights have solidified her commitment to earning the MPH degree.

-Her conclusion is also very effective because she has returned to her opening “what if?” theme.
-Here she asks a new question: “What if an aspirin a day could prevent heart attacks?” emphasizing that everything she has learned and done so far keeps her riveted by the challenge of finding answers to significant questions in public health.
+Her conclusion is also very effective because she returns to her opening “what if?” theme.
+Here she asks a new question: “What if an aspirin a day could prevent heart attacks?,” emphasizing that everything she has learned and done so far keeps her riveted by the challenge of finding answers to significant questions in public health.

-This essay works because the prose is clear and active.
-Every sentence offers something new or additional information; there is no fluff.
-She demonstrates mature self-knowledge, a logical career progression, and offers relevant, specific facts that add strength to her candidacy.
-This clarity and momentum keeps the pace moving, effectively building the writer’s profile as a promising and serious MPH applicant.
+This essay works because the writer’s prose is clear and active.
+Every sentence offers something new; there is no fluff.
+She demonstrates mature self-knowledge and a logical career progression, and offers relevant, specific facts that strengthen her candidacy.
+This clarity and momentum keep the pace moving, effectively building the writer’s profile as a promising and serious MPH applicant.

 Now let’s take a look at the Returning to School essay from Accepted’s law school section.
-This essay opens with a colorful, compelling scene that immediately places the reader in the story:
+This essay opens with a colorful, compelling scene that immediately places the reader in the midst of the writer’s story:

 Don’t you already feel for this writer and his formidable challenge?
 I don’t know about you, but he had me hooked right away, and I was rooting for him to win over this very tough audience.
-That last sentence is also colorful and wonderful, really setting the tone for the essay and the writer’s frustrations at the limitations of his role.
+That last sentence is also vibrant—you can almost see the physician chewing that Danish.
+It really sets the tone for the essay and the writer’s frustrations at the limitations of his role.

-As “one of the industry’s top representatives,” we can understand his quest for a higher-level intellectual challenge, and cites his work experience and science background that will transfer to a new career in medical law.
-He makes a convincing case that he is capable of achieving this goal.
-In the last sentence, he effectively refers back to the “grumpy physicians” we had already met, though with some softness, which keeps him from appearing arrogant.
-Both writers so far have brought their essays full circle.
+Given that the applicant was “one of the industry’s top representatives,” we can understand his quest for a higher-level intellectual challenge.
+Citing his work experience and science background that would transfer to a new career in medical law, he makes a convincing case that he can and will achieve this goal.
+His last sentence refers back to the “grumpy physicians” we met at the beginning of the essay, though with some softness, an effective touch that keeps him from appearing arrogant.
+Both writers successfully bring their essays full circle.

-Having read and analyzed these essays, you will now have a better grasp of the types of experiences that can build a case for your grad school candidacy.
-Start making a list of the experiences you have had that will create a compelling scene that will grab your readers’ attention from the first sentence and not let it go until they have reached the final, satisfying conclusion.
+Now that you have read and analyzed these essays yourself, do you feel you have a better grasp of the types of experiences that can establish a convincing case for your grad school candidacy?
+Build on your confidence by making a list of the experiences you have had that will create a compelling scene to grab your reader’s attention from the first sentence.
+You don’t want to let them go until they have reached the final, satisfying conclusion.

-- Open with a colorful anecdote or a question to engage the reader’s interest from the first sentence.
+- Open with a colorful, vivid anecdote or a thought-provoking question to engage the reader’s interest right from the start.

-- Hold the reader’s interest by building on your narrative sentence by sentence, adding new information, building your case for admission, and showing self-reflection and insights.
+- Hold the reader’s interest by building on your narrative, sentence by sentence, adding new information, reinforcing your case for admission, and revealing your self-reflection and insights.

-- When you first begin to write, think of it as telling your story to a friend in person over coffee.
+- When you first begin to write, imagine that you are telling your story in person to a friend over coffee.
 This will help you get it down in your natural voice without worrying about having a “writer’s” style.
-Once it’s on paper, you can then begin to edit it into a substantive draft, editing for clarity, length, and impact.
+Once your story is “on paper,” you can begin to edit it into a substantive draft, finessing it for clarity, length, and impact.

 - Refer back to your opening when you conclude your essay, bringing your story full circle.